-Our scope of work there was to survey and side scan sonar the the reef below us to death.
+Our scope of work there was to survey and side scan sonar the reef below us

 There was nowhere near the proliferation of life on the cold water reef as there is on the ones that grow in the warm oceans of the tropics, but until shortly before we went there, it was believed that coral only grew in warm water, so oceanographers we’re doing pretty good and had quite enough to be going on with

 Only two things of note happened during that survey.